resolverworks/agentkit-typescript/README.md

 # AgentKit

 Welcome to AgentKit!
 This toolkit provides a collection of scripts and a Next.js server to help you build an on-chain AI agent.
+You can see active agents at [AgentKit](https://agentkit.id).

 ## Getting Started